 Well, after you launch your website or you hire a professional web developer for launching your website after you will realize that your website must have effective SEO.
 Then you have to solve a problem: What are SEO metrics?
 And How to improve your SEO metric, ideally?

 Webmasters work with advanced search engines that update their algorithms every day.
 Therefore SEO isn’t an exact science.
 But the good news is you can learn about it and affect your audiences.

 Usually, the search engines analyze a website and determine which are the most valuable.
 Nevertheless, you should never forget that you are dealing with a machine.
 Of course, these machines growing in the past year, and they can understand user behavior.

 Therefore, User Experience is essential for SEO.
 UX or User Experience plays a big role in conversions and driving sales.
 UI and UX impact on SEO is not deniable.
-When UX of your site is optimized, it will have a positive impact on SEO performance, and as a result, your website gets more visible.
+When the UX of your site is optimized, it will have a positive impact on SEO performance, and as a result, your website gets more visible.
 This is why it is vital to hire a UX designer if you are serious about your website SEO and rank on google and other search engines.

 SEO and user experience

 Over the past few years, Google has tried to improve its user experience and has achieved some success.
 Search engines have made many changes to SERPs and introduced an updated algorithm to gain more reliable and high-quality information.
 For example, RankBrain is an essential example of UX for Google.